islamhassan1/Travel-site/README.md

 # Travel_site

-This is a sample travel site created by HTML , SASS and using advanced CSS and SASS and advanced responsive desugn and also FLEXBOX .
+This is a sample travel site created by HTML , SASS and using advanced CSS and SASS and advanced responsive Design and also FLEXBOX .